 Unlike 401(k), you can withdraw your IRA contribution at any time.
 A demerit with the IRA is that the contribution is lower than that of 401(k).

 Tip: If your employer contributes a matching amount to your 401(k), then fund it first, then focus on IRA investment.
 If your employer does not offer matching contribution, then focus on maxing out your IRA first.
+Now, you get the difference between 401k and an IRA.

 We are an assignment writing help company based in United States.
 If you need accounting assignment help from our expert, then you can contact us anytime.
 We are ready to help you out.